hupili/python-for-data-and-media-communication-gitbook/assignments.md

 - "License" is very important.
 Or, people can not build derivatives upon your work.
 - No more than **3** students scrape the same website.
 Please register your interest with TA as early as possible to coordinate the topics.
 - Assignment 2 will be based on Assignment 1.
-So pick the scraping target in a sensable way.
+So pick the scraping target in a sensible way.
 The dataset had better help you generate some meaningful observations about the chosen topic.

 More on `README.md`:

 - "topic" section -- it helps people to quickly understand what they can do with this dataset.
 We usually put a piece of motivation and some sample questions into the "topic" section.
-- "obstacles and solutions" section -- do you encounter any anti-crawling mechnism? do you have trouble scrolling to more pages? do you need to continuously crawl for several days and merge the results?
+- "obstacles and solutions" section -- do you encounter any anti-crawling mechanism? do you have trouble scrolling to more pages? do you need to continuously crawl for several days and merge the results?
 How do you solve those problems?
 - "future work" section -- No project can be ideal.
 List down the potential directions for improvements.
 For example, you may crawl more rows and columns when time permits.
 You may want to simplify the code later.
 You may want to make the crawling more efficient somehow.
 If the questions listed in this section is substantial, you are very welcome to [raise issue](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new), so we can discuss.

 ### Bonus: Enrich your dataset